How To Service The ZF 8HP Transmission On A BMW F30

 - 2) Having the fill plug loose/removed before removing the fill plug will allow the transmission to drain quicker

-Step 4: Now that your fill plug is loose it's time to drain the transmission.
-On plastic oil pans you will need an 8mm hex socket or key to remove the plug.
+Now that your fill plug is loose it's time to drain the transmission.
+On plastic oil pans, you will need an 8mm hex socket or key to remove the plug.
 The fluid will drain quickly with the fill plug removed.
 Expect 4-5 liters to drain through the drain plug.

-Step 5: Clean the mating area on the transmission where the oil pan gasket seals.
-There will be a lot of residual fluid dripping off the valve body so I recommend letting it sit for a few minutes until fluid stops dripping.
-The rubber gasket that seals the pan shouldn't leave mush residue behind so I use a blue shop towel with some brake parts cleaner to clean the surface from oil/contaminants.
-If you see any residue from the gasket use a plastic scraper to remove the remnants.
+Clean the mating area on the transmission where the oil pan gasket seals.
+There will be a lot of residual fluid dripping off the valve body, so I recommend letting it sit for a few minutes until fluid stops dripping.
+The rubber gasket that seals the pan shouldn't leave much residue behind so I use a blue shop towel with some brake parts cleaner to clean the surface from oil/contaminants.
+If you see any residue from the gasket, use a plastic scraper to remove the remnants.
 Make sure the surface is clean and dry before reinstalling the pan.

 - Start engine